 - Converge our two eyes so that the object remains single, rather than going double.

 So convergence insufficiency means that either a child cannot converge properly, or that they can actually converge, but it takes an enormous amount of energy and effort to do this.
 In each case, the implications for learning can be very profound!

 What Does Convergence Insufficiency Mean for Your Child?

 If converging (or turning the eyes in to maintain clarity and single vision) requires an exorbitant amount of effort, there are two ways a child can go.

-- They can do the work, because they are determined, and then they suffer eyestrain as a result.
-This eye strain would involve symptoms like sore eyes, tired eyes, headaches and periods of blurry video, or even double vision.
+- They can do the work, because they are determined, and then they suffer eye strain as a result.
+This eye strain would involve symptoms like sore eyes, tired eyes, headaches and periods of blurry vision, or even double vision.